What is atychiphobia?

 How they interfere with your life.

 Your healthcare provider collects detailed information about your fear of failure.
-They may ask a variety of questions, such as:
+They may ask a variety of questions, such as: - Do you avoid or delay tasks or activities because you think you might not be able to complete them successfully?

 Does your fear of failure sometimes cause feelings of depression, irritation, anger, or despair?